-Audio-Technica is one of our (and rest of the world’s) favorite headphone manufacturers with many solid models in their portfolio.
-The wildly popular ATH-M50x seems to be omnipresent both in studios and on streets, yet the entry level M20x in some ways beat them.
+Audio-Technica is one of our (and the rest of the world’s) favorite headphone manufacturers with many solid models in their portfolio.
+The wildly popular ATH-M50x seems to be omnipresent both in studios and on streets, yet the entry-level M20x in some ways beat them.
 Perhaps the ATH-M20x deserves to be more popular?

 - One of the most neutral sounding closed backs out there

 Pros list with SoundID Reference calibration